You Are Here:

 Get notified of new strips through push notifications (BETA)

-This Browser's Subscription Status busy indicator
+This BrowserApp's Subscription Status busy indicator

 About

 The BETA label means this is likely to contain bugs and not behave according to my quality standards.
-Given the current state of how web push notifications are handled across different platforms, I'm afraid I will not be able to remove the BETA label in the foreseeable future, if ever.
+Given the current state of how Web Push notifications are handled across different platforms, I'm afraid I will not be able to remove the BETA label in the foreseeable future, if ever.

 Instructions